HussainAther/philosophy/neuro/comptheory.md

 We can characterize the relationship between FC and SC as the former relying on connections between areas and the latter the physical characteristics of the fibers.
-Effective connectivity (EC) characterizes the interactions between visual processing regions (a psychophysiological interaction analysis) using structural equation modeling (SEM) based on minimization of predicted and observed depdent variables.
+Effective connectivity (EC) characterizes the interactions between visual processing regions (a psychophysiological interaction analysis) using structural equation modeling (SEM) based on minimization of predicted and observed dependent variables.
 EC also refers to the broader definition of SC that captures the features that shape connectivity like synaptic strengths, neurotransmitter concentrations, and neural excitability.
 Through both model-driven and data-driven approaches (the former generation signals under assumptions and the latter using statistics, information theoreitcal measures, or phase relationships to extract